ziu1986/lesson-code-review/_episodes/04-give_cr.md

 ### 7. Submit a pull request

-Submit a pull request from your branch towards the `master` branch in the repository of the administrator through the web interface of GitHub.
+Submit a pull request from your branch towards the `main` branch in the repository of the administrator through the web interface of GitHub.

 Assign a member of your team to review the change you suggested.
 Wait in this step until you are assigned to review the changes of someone else in your team.